_____________________________________________________________________________________________________________________

 Sensorial:

 This area allows the children to explore each concept developing their senses.
 The children arrange and organize materials according to the concept they are exploring.
 They train themselves to observe, make comparisons, form judgments, reason and decide while they repetitively use the Montessori materials.
-Work in this area ends up being an indirect preparation for later more advance mathematical concepts
+Work in this area ends up being an indirect preparation for later more advanced mathematical concepts.

 Everyday Living/Practical Life: